MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsAllowedDomain.md

 # New-CsAllowedDomain

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2010

-Adds a domain to the list of domains approved for federation.
-After a domain has been approved for federation (by being added to the allowed list), your users can exchange instant messages and presence information with people who have accounts in the federated domain.

-**Below Content Applies To:** Lync Server 2013, Skype for Business Server 2015

 Adds a domain to the list of domains approved for federation.
 After a domain has been approved for federation (by being added to the allowed list), your users can exchange instant messages and presence information with people who have accounts in the federated domain.